 Simply come at your appointed time, present a picture identification, read the important information that is presented to you at the registration desk, and complete a registration form.
 (If you are 16 years old, you will need to present a signed parental permission slip as well.)

 A blood center technician will take your vital signs, check your hematocrit (iron) level, and ask you questions about your general medical health and lifestyle in a private setting.
 The U.S. Food and Drug Administration (FDA) has established stringent guidelines that all donors must meet.
 Therefore, during this process, you may be temporarily or permanently deferred.
 All information remains confidential.

 Step 4: Donate Blood

 A medical professional will clean your arm and use a sterile needle.
 Each needle is used only once and then discarded.
-The needle will be in your arm for only 6 to 10 minutes.
+The needle will be in your arm for about 6–10 minute.

 Step 5: Relax at the Canteen